 If it's too thick for your liking, simply thin it out with a little olive oil or water.

-Cans of organic beans are a staple in my farmhouse pantry.
-Often priced at under $2 each, they're an organic bargain.
-I buy them by the case.
+Cans of organic beans are an organic bargain and a handy staple in my farmhouse pantry; I buy them by the case.
 I really like Eden Organic brand beans, which are organically grown in the U.S.A. on family farms, have no salt added (I prefer to add my own), and are packed in BPA-free cans.

 1 15-ounce can organic white beans, such as cannellini (also called white kidney beans), drained and rinsed

 1/2 cup finely grated Pecorino Romano or other hard Italian cheese

 Combine beans, pesto, and cheese in the bowl of a food processor fitted with the 'S' blade and whiz until smooth.
 Salt to taste.

 Serve with pita chips (check out my easy recipes for homemade pita chips and pita bread, plus easy pita pizzas), crackers, raw veggies, or a spoon.

 This spread improves with age, so try to make it a day ahead.
 Of course then you'll also have to try not to gobble it all up before serving time comes, but fortunately the recipe can easily be doubled.